Characterization for a generic construction of bent functions and its consequences: Abstract

 \section{Abstract}

-Recently, Li et al. presented a generic construction of bent functions in [IEEE Trans.
-Inf.
-Theory, vol. 68, no. 4, pp. 2735-2751, 2022].
-In this paper, we give a characterization for their construction from another perspective.
-This characterization enables us to obtain another efficient construction of bent functions.
-Based on that, we derive several infinite families of concrete bent functions and give their duals.
-Our results show that many known bent functions are particular cases of our bent functions.
+In this letter, we give a characterization for a generic construction of bent functions.
+This characterization enables us to obtain another efficient construction of bent functions and to give a positive answer on a problem of bent functions.

 {\bf Index Terms:} Bent function, duals, cryptography, Walsh-Hadamard transform, Gold function.

 {\bf Mathematics Subject Classification 2020:} 06E30, 94A60, 94D10.